engity-com/bifroest/docs/usecases.md

 There is no need to access any of these services directly to remove/de-authorize these users.

-If the [environments are configured accordingly](reference/environment/index.md) (default setting) all of the user's files and processes will be removed/killed automatically, too.
+If the [environments are configured accordingly](reference/environment/index.md) (default setting) all the user's files and processes will be removed/killed automatically, too.

 ## On-board users within 15 minutes in the organization {: #onboard}